EMPAT94/empat94.github.io/gs/v1/intro.md

 "To get a Class, you must open up your Status Window.
 You can open your Status Window by swiping up with a finger.
 Before you select a Class, I recommend going through the descriptions to get one most suited to yourself, as you will be stuck with that Class and its evolution tree for the rest of Simulation" (Betty)

-Everyone flipped their finger in the air and got a glazed look in their eyes.
-I flipped my finger as well, and a virtual reality type window opened up.
-It was empty save for two things - a "Select Class" read glowing text and a tiny tilde ~ symbol at the bottom right.
+Everyone swiped their finger in the air and got a glazed look in their eyes.
+I did as well, and a virtual reality type window opened up.
+It was empty save for two things - a "Select Class" red glowing text and a tiny tilde ~ symbol at the bottom right.
 I was about to click on "Select Class" when I heard Divin, who had been silent so far, speak up.

 "Why are you dressed like that?"
 (Divin, deadpanned)

-"This Simulation and everything in it has been constructed with inspiration taken from your planet's stories from the ages, be they history or fantasy."
-(Betty)
+"This Simulation and everything in it has been constructed with inspiration taken from your planet's stories from the ages, be they history or fantasy.
+As for this particular attire, it was meant to stand out so I could attract your attention when you spawn here" (Betty)

 "Is that so..."
 (Divin, quieting down)